shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-2.md

 Adding a custom token to Metamask is pretty simple; all you need is the token contract address.
 The contract address of the Payment token can be fetched from the output of the `truffle deploy` command or from the network section of the `abis/PaymentToken.json` file.

-Head over to Metamask, and make sure you are connected to Polygon mainnet network.
-In the assets section, click on the Import tokens button, and paste the contract address of the token you are trying to add, in our case address of the PAY token.
-Metamask will automatically fetch the Token symbol and Token Decimal from the contract if the token address is correct.
+Open Metamask, and make sure you are connected to the Polygon mainnet network.
+In the assets section, click on the Import tokens button, and paste the contract address of the token you are trying to add, in our case the address of the PAY token.
+Metamask will automatically fetch the token symbol and token decimals from the contract if the token address is correct.

 ![Metamask Import Token](../../../.gitbook/assets/metamask-import-token.jpg)